-We are a leading designer, manufacturer and marketer of premium quality footwear and apparel marketed under a portfolio of well recognized brand names including Rocky, Georgia Boot, Durango, Lehigh, Muck, XTRATUF, Servus, NEOS, Ranger and the licensed brand Michelin.
+We are a leading designer, manufacturer and marketer of premium quality footwear and apparel marketed under a portfolio of well recognized brand names including Rocky, Georgia Boot, Durango, Lehigh, Muck, XTRATUF, Servus, Ranger and the licensed brand Michelin.

 On January 24, 2021, we entered into a Purchase Agreement (the "Purchase Agreement") with certain subsidiaries of Honeywell International Inc. (collectively, "Honeywell"), to purchase Honeywell's performance and lifestyle footwear business, including brand names, trademarks, assets and liabilities associated with Honeywell's performance and lifestyle footwear business (the "Acquisition") for an aggregate purchase price of \$212 million.
 We closed on the Acquisition on March 15, 2021 for preliminary aggregate closing price of approximately \$207 million, net of cash acquired, based on preliminary working capital and other adjustments.
 Upon a final agreement of net working capital as of the Acquisition Date, we owed Honeywell an additional \$5.4 million.
 The Acquisition was funded through cash on hand and borrowings under two new credit facilities.
-See Note 8 for information regarding the two new credit facilities.
+See Note 9 for information regarding the two new credit facilities.
+On September 30, 2022, we completed the sale of the NEOS brand and related assets.
+See Note 4 for additional information.

-The Acquisition expanded our brand portfolio to include Muck, XTRATUF, Servus, NEOS and Ranger brands (the "Acquired Brands").
+The Acquisition expanded our brand portfolio to include Muck, XTRATUF, Servus, Ranger and NEOS brands (the "Acquired Brands").

 Our brands have a long history of representing high quality, comfortable, functional and durable footwear and our products are organized around six target markets: outdoor, work, duty, commercial military, military, and western.
-Our footwear products incorporate varying features and are positioned across a range of suggested retail price points from \$20.00 for our value priced products to \$462.00 for our premium products.
+Our footwear products incorporate varying features and are positioned across a range of suggested retail price points from \$26.00 for our value priced products to \$520.00 for our premium products.
 In addition, as part of our strategy of outfitting consumers from head-to-toe, we market complementary branded apparel and accessories that we believe leverage the strength and positioning of each of our brands

 Our products are distributed through three distinct business segments: Wholesale, Retail and Contract Manufacturing.
 In our Wholesale business, we distribute our products through a wide range of distribution channels representing over 10,000 retail store locations in the U.S., Canada, U.K., and other international markets such as Europe.
 Our Wholesale channels vary by product line and include sporting goods stores, outdoor retailers, independent shoe retailers, hardware stores, catalogs, mass merchants, uniform stores, farm store chains, specialty safety stores, specialty retailers and online retailers.
-Our Retail business includes direct sales of our products to consumers through our business web platform, e-commerce websites, third party marketplaces and our Rocky outlet store.
+Our Retail business includes direct sales of our products to consumers through our business web platform, e-commerce websites, third party marketplaces and our Rocky Outdoor Gear Store.
 Our contract manufacturing segment includes sales to the U.S. military, private label sales and any sales to customers in which we are contracted to manufacture or source a specific footwear product for a customer.